-About us - Ghana Office
+About us - Foundation Office Ghana

 Welcome to the Konrad-Adenauer-Stiftung!

 As co-founder of the CDU and the first Chancellor of the Federal Republic of Germany, Konrad Adenauer (1876-1967) united Christian-social, conservative and liberal traditions.
 His name is synonymous with the democratic reconstruction of Germany, the firm alignment of foreign policy with the trans-Atlantic community of values, the vision of a unified Europe and an orientation towards the social market economy.
 His intellectual heritage continues to serve both as our aim as well as our obligation today.

 Human beings in their distinctive dignity and with their rights and responsibilities are at the heart of our work.
-We are guided by the conviction that human beings are the starting point in the effort to bring about social justice and democratic freedom while promoting sustainable economic activity.
+We are guided by the conviction that they are the starting point in the effort to bring about social justice and democratic freedom while promoting sustainable economic activity.
 By bringing people together who embrace their responsibilities in society, we develop active networks in the political and economic spheres as well as in society itself.
-The guidance we provide on the basis of our political know-how and knowledge helps to shape the globalization process along more socially equitable, ecologically sustainable and economically efficient lines.
+The guidance we provide on the basis of our political know-how and knowledge helps to shape the globalisation process along more socially equitable, ecologically sustainable and economically efficient lines.

 Main objectives of KAS in Ghana

 The activities of the Country Programme Ghana that take place in all regions of the country aim to: